agfoghlaim/referendum_api/README.md

 ## About the Data

-An official api for the results of the 2018 referendum only, is available through data.gov.ie Most other referendum results are available from the same site in .csv format only.
+An official api for the results of the 2018 referendum only, is available through data.gov.ie.
+Most other referendum results are available from the same site in .csv format only.

 Based on a quick comparison with the wikipedia article for Irish Amendments to the Constitution, 4 referendums seem to be missing from the results on data.gov.ie ...